 Coffee stands at the second most consumed beverage on the planet, only beaten by water.

 Humans love coffee.
-Within a couple of hundred years, the bean made it from Etiopia to every continent on the planet.
+Within a couple of hundred years, the bean made it from Ethiopia to every continent on the planet.
 Yes, scientists in Antarctica love a good cuppa joe too!
 Coffee shops around the world have become popular, from the first Starbucks in Seattle to West Berkshire Roastery in the UK.

 With so many people drinking these little beans, you’d assume it’s healthy for you, right?